-How to Build a Sales Funnel in 4 Simple Steps
+How to Build a Sales Funnel: Stages, Examples, Template

-How to Build a Sales Funnel in 4 Simple Steps
+How to Build a Sales Funnel: Stages, Examples, Template

 Without a sales funnel that works, companies will miss out on a ton of revenue.

-Sales funnels are key to driving consistent sales.
-They bring in customers on autopilot and nurture warm leads into loyal, repeat customers.
+Sales funnels drive consistent sales by bringing in customers on autopilot and nurturing warm leads into loyal, repeat customers.

 But getting them right is hard.

-Putting all the moving parts together can often feel like rocket science, and the abundance of complicated guides out there can make setting up a simple sales funnel an incredibly daunting task.
+Putting all the moving pieces together can often feel like rocket science, and the abundance of complicated guides out there can make setting up a simple sales funnel an incredibly daunting task.

 Let’s break it down into 4 simple steps to help you build out a sales funnel that boosts conversion rates and turns more potential customers into loyal customers.